 - To help ensure an effective Police response in emergency situations

 - To assist in the detection and prosecution of offenders and

 - To help secure a safer environment for those people who live in, work in and visit Nowra’s CBD.

 The project aims to assist in the prevention of crimes including: Assault; Assault occasioning grievous bodily harm; Assault occasioning actual bodily harm; Sexual Assault; Aggravated sexual assault; Steal motor vehicle; Steal from motor vehicle; Other steal; Break and enter; Malicious damage to property; Dealing, trafficking in drugs.

-All recorded images that are not part of any ongoing police investigation, or court proceeding or required for any other lawful reason will be deleted after approximately 30 days.
+All recorded images that are not part of any ongoing police investigation or court proceeding, or not required for any other lawful reason, will be deleted after approximately 30 days.

-Any enquiries in regard to the CCTV system could be directed to the Community Development Coordinator on (02) 4429 3446.
+Any enquiries in regard to the CCTV system should be directed to the Community Development Coordinator on (02) 4429 3446.